Skills, experience and passion

 In August 2017, Marcus was appointed to the new role of Partnership Leader - Global Communication and Public Engagement.
 Then in January 2018, Marcus transitioned to his present role of Partnership Leader, Global Marketing and Resource Development where, together with Support Offices and Field Offices that raise income, Marcus and his team are responsible for the resource development initiatives in Our Promise 2030 and for World Vision’s global brand position using content-driven storytelling.Read less

 Marcus Manuel has worked in international development for twenty years.
 He is currently a Senior Research Associate at the Overseas Development Institute (ODI), a leading independent think tank on international development and humanitarian issues.
 Prior to this he was a regional director at the UK Government’s Department for International Development, responsible for range of country programmes in Africa and Asia.
 He has also lived overseas, working as an adviser in Uganda and Fiji.

-Douglas joined the Board of World Vision UK in March 2017.
-He is Chair of the Finance, Audit and Risk Committee and a member of the Organisational Effectiveness and Remuneration Committee.Read less
+Marcus joined the Board of Word Vision UK in March 2018 and serves as the Chair of the Policy & Programmes Committee and is also a member of the Organisational Effectiveness & Remuneration Committee.Read less

 He has a background in International development policy having been an adviser to the Shadow Secretary of State for International Development between 1999-2001.

-Mark joined the Board of World Vision UK in February 2012 and is a member of the Finance Audit and Risk Committee and Chair of the Board Development Committee.Read less
+Mark joined the Board of World Vision UK in February 2012 and serves as the Chair of the Board Development Committee and is also a member of the Finance Audit and Risk Committee.Read less

 David has been Rector of St Paul’s and St George’s Scottish Episcopal Church in Edinburgh since 2000, having joined the Church as Associate Rector in 1996.
 He was made an Honorary Canon in 2014.
 Before moving to Edinburgh, David worked as a curate in Solihull in Birmingham.